-- 6.1 Once a game has started, either team is permitted to play with fewer than five players on the field due to an injury, a penalty that results in a player sent off for five or ten plays or emergency.
-If a team has fewer than five eligible players due to player disqualification (be it from rough play or accumulation of 2 OC/URs), the offending team will forfeit the game. - 6.2 The offensive team must have at least three players lined up on the LOS when the ball is snapped.
+- 6.1 Once a game has started, either team is permitted to play with fewer than five players on the field due to an injury, or penalty that results in a player sent off for five or ten plays or emergency.
+If a team has fewer than five eligible players due to player disqualification (be it from rough play or accumulation of 2 OC/URs), the offending team will forfeit the game.
+A penalized player (OC or UR) is still eligible, and a team will only forfeit a game if there are fewer than five eligible players on their team.
+The order in which incidents occur doesn't matter.
+For example: Team A has 6 players.
+A88 is disqualified due to receiving 2 URs.
+Subsequently A6 is given an OC.
+Team A can play with 4 players until A6 returns.
+Scenario 2: Team A has six players.
+Player A88 gets an OC.
+On the following play, A1 is disqualified for throwing a punch.
+Result: team A will play as 4 players until A88 returns. - 6.2 The offensive team must have at least three players lined up on the LOS when the ball is snapped.
 They will be considered on the LOS if they either put their hand up or are within one (1) yard of the LOS.
 All receivers must be at least two yards away from the snapper on the LOS.
-Should Team A have fewer than 6 players on any given play, they must still respect the aforementioned. - 6.3 The quarterback must be a minimum of five (5) yards behind the snapper when receiving the snap. - 6.4 The player accepting the snap may not receive the ball while making forward progress towards the line of scrimmage in order to gain an advantage. - 6.5 One receiver can be in motion laterally or backwards before the ball is snapped.
-All other players must be motionless for one full second before the snap. - 6.6 The player defending the center must be three (3) yards in front of him or one (1) yard to either side.
-Rule 11.2 applies to the defender covering the center, such that he must still respect the 1-yard neutral zone even if he is playing shade, 1 yard to the side of the center. - 6.7 A huddle before each play is not compulsory. - 6.8 The center must align the line of scrimmage bean bag and the ball prior to the snap, between his feet.
+Should Team A have fewer than 6 players on any given play, they must still respect the aforementioned. - 6.3 The quarterback must be a minimum of five (5) yards behind the snapper when receiving the snap.

+- 6.4 The player accepting the snap may not receive the ball while making forward progress towards the line of scrimmage in order to gain an advantage. - 6.5 One receiver can be in motion laterally or backwards before the ball is snapped.
+All other players must be motionless for one full second before the snap. - 6.6 The player defending the center must be three (3) yards in front of them or one (1) yard to either side.
+Defenders covering the centre must still respect the 1-yard neutral zone even if they are playing shade, 1 yard to the side of the center. - 6.7 A huddle before each play is not compulsory. - 6.8 The centre must align the line of scrimmage bean bag and the ball with the middle of the field prior to the snap, between their feet.
 Failure to do so will result in a 5-yard illegal procedure penalty, or option to team B to take the result of the play.
-Specifically, the center cannot line up with both feet outside the bean bag, nor can he line up behind the line of scrimmage to create an advantage. - 6.9 Team B may not mimic Team A's pre-snap cadence, for example by shouting out " HUT ".
+Specifically, the center cannot line up with both feet on either side of the middle of the field outside the bean bag, nor can they line up behind the line of scrimmage to create an advantage. see COVID -19 Rules Modifications Addendum 3 - 6.9 Team B may not mimic Team A's pre-snap cadence, for example by shouting out " HUT ".
 Doing so results in a 5-yard illegal procedure penalty against the defense.